danipedro2006/Advanced-Algorithms/README.md

 # Advanced Algorithms
-> Here is an example implementation of less known algorithm in Java.
+> Here is an example implementation of less known algorithms in Java.

 ## Table of contents
 * [General info](#general-info)